 One of the things I love about Procreate is that you do not need to worry if you make a mistake.
 You can double-tap with two fingers on your iPad screen, and it will undo what you have done.

-This is similar to a Command Z on a Mac computer that allows you to undo what you have done and return to your original copy.
+This is similar to a Command Z on a Mac computer, allowing you to undo what you have done and return to your original copy.

-I love this as it gives me confidence that I will not ruin my work and can go back to where I was before if I make a mistake.
+I love this as it gives me confidence that I will not ruin my work and can return to where I was before if I make a mistake.

 Erase Larger Areas First